pinobatch/numism/docs/gb_emu_testing.md

 ### Echo RAM

 Echo RAM at $E000-$FDFF is a mirror of most of WRAM at $C000-$DFFF.
-Some mappers incompletely decode SRAM at $A000 using only A13, not both A13 and A14.
+Some mappers incompletely decode SRAM at $A000 using A13, not A14.
 On these cartridges, writes to echo RAM go to both WRAM and SRAM, and reads from echo RAM produce a bus conflict as both memories put different values on the data bus.
 For this reason, Nintendo required licensed games to avoid reading or writing echo RAM.
 Yet in practice, it's safe on cartridges that completely decode SRAM or lack SRAM entirely.

 This exerciser shows that VBA 1.7 doesn't support echo RAM at all.